How to Buy a Car in Thailand: A Complete Guide for Expats (2026)

 However, there are a few things you should keep in mind:

-- Car inspection: To buy a used car, you should also know how to inspect a car yourself or bring someone who can.
-Otherwise, you might get a car that’s in a bad condition and needs lots of surprise repairs.
+• Car inspection: To buy a used car, you should also know how to inspect a car yourself or bring someone who can.
+Otherwise, you might get a car that’s in bad condition and needs lots of unexpected repairs.
+(Or you can buy it from a licensed dealer, but they can be more expensive than buying from individual sellers.)

 Which Brands to Buy